-I have been making and selling guitars since 2001, and I now teach classical guitar making two days a week at Newark College in Nottinghamshire.
+I have been making guitars since 2001, and I now teach the classical guitar making degree course two days a week at Newark College in Nottinghamshire.

 The guitars I build are sensitive to the touch, and allow the player to express their own musicality, and not be dominated by the character of the guitar or the luthier.
 I always aim to make guitars that I would be happy to own and play myself.

 Built mainly in the Spanish tradition, my guitars are light and responsive, with good clarity and separation.
 The balance between bass and treble strings is good, the guitars are warm tonally, but allow the player to produce a brighter tone when required.
 There is a good balance between the fundamental note and the overtones, producing a sustain with a smooth decay.